backube/volsync/docs/usage/metrics/index.rst

    This contains the value of either "source" or "destination" depending on whether the CR is a ReplicationSource or a ReplicationDestination. method
    This indicates the synchronization method being used.
-Currently, "rsync" or "rclone".
+Currently, "rsync", "rclone", or "kopia".

 As an example, the below raw data comes from a single rsync-based relationship that is replicating data using the ReplicationSource ``dsrc`` in the ``srcns``